brodybits/express-php-fix/README.md

-# express-php
+# express-php-fix

-serving PHP over Express & Node.js
+Serving PHP over Express & Node.js, with a fix for a user-specified `php-cgi` command.

 ## Example